Updated: 20th February 2021

-The main reason is that in general Windows doesn’t (usually can’t) know what to do.
+The main reason is that in general Windows does not (usually cannot) know what to do.
 It may not know the colour space of the image data, and may not always know the profile of the device being written to.
-For data other than a photo image (e.g. text and graphics) colour management may be inappropriate, but Windows may not know when the image is a photo.
-There are other features of colour management (such as rendering intent) that Windows won’t know.
+For data other than a photo image (e.g. text and graphics), colour management may be inappropriate, but Windows may not know when the image is a photo.
+There are other features of colour management (such as rendering intent) that Windows will not know.
 Generally there are decisions on colour rendition that have to be made by the program.
-Windows can’t know for sure when and how to colour-manage.
+Windows cannot know for sure when and how to colour-manage.
 It has to be left to each program.

-Microsoft describe Windows 7 onwards (and Vista to some extent) as having colour management built in.
-Yes, it will do colour management, but only for colour-managed programs that ask it to, and tell it what to do!
-There’s a common myth that Windows does colour management automatically for all programs.
+Microsoft describes Windows 7 onwards (and Vista to some extent) as having colour management built in.
+Yes, it can do colour management, but only for colour-managed programs that ask it to, and tell it what to do!
+There is a common myth that Windows does colour management automatically for all programs.
 This is not the case.
 See for example http://msdn.microsoft.com/en-us/library/ms536554%28VS.85%29.aspx, where it says:

 On a fundamental level, almost any application should be able to adjust color automatically so that its output looks the same on different monitors and printers.
 WCS 1.0 provides a set of functions to deliver this kind of color management that is transparent to a user and requires little overhead in the application.

-WCS (Windows Color System) provides routines to implement colour management, but only those programs that invoke WCS benefit.
-It can be transparent to the user, but it’s not a transparent function for any program.
+WCS (Windows Color System) provides routines to implement a form of colour management, but only those programs that invoke WCS benefit.
+It can be transparent to the user, but it is not a transparent function for any program.

 The Mac has had some colour management built in for many years, but again in general only colour-managed programs benefit.

-If the workflow is not colour-managed (profiled and calibrated monitor, colour-managed software, profiles for the printer), then stick to sRGB.
+If the workflow is not colour-managed (you do not have profiled and calibrated monitor, colour-managed software, and profiles for the printer), then stick to sRGB.
 Why?

-· sRGB includes nearly all the colours in nearly all images – you’re missing little with sRGB.
-Most naturally-occurring colours are within sRGB.
+- sRGB includes nearly all the colours in nearly all images – you are missing little with sRGB.
+Most naturally occurring colours are within sRGB.

-· Few monitors show more than sRGB, and if you try to display Adobe RGB images, ALL colours on the screen will be wrong on most monitors unless they’re profiled.
+- Few monitors show more than sRGB, and if you try to display Adobe RGB images, ALL colours on the screen will be wrong on most monitors unless they are profiled.

-· If you’re using jpeg (8-bit), you get more accurate editing (less “posterisation”) in sRGB than Adobe RGB.
+- If you are using jpeg (8-bit), you get more accurate editing (less “posterisation”) in sRGB than Adobe RGB.
 The tonal gradations are finer with sRGB.

-· Even without colour management, most things default approximately to sRGB, most normal monitors have a colour space close to sRGB, and most printers default to emulating sRGB.
-You probably won’t get accurate colours without colour management, but sRGB will give the best approximation.
+- Even without colour management, most things default approximately to sRGB, most normal monitors have a colour space close to sRGB, and most printers default to emulating sRGB.
+You probably will not get accurate colours without colour management, but sRGB will give the best approximation.

-· By working in one colour space (sRGB), and using devices that approximate to sRGB, you avoid the need for colour management, as no conversion from one colour space to another is needed.
-It won’t be as consistent or as accurate as using colour management.
+- By working in one colour space (sRGB), and using devices that approximate to sRGB, you avoid the need for colour management, as no conversion from one colour space to another is needed.

 If uploading to the web, use sRGB.